 In her spare time, Dr. Cosby cooks, gardens, and tries to work out enough to ski in Utah one week a year.
 Daughter Kate now has two babies of her own, Claire and May, so the Cosby's are now proud grandparents.
 Slideshow always available by request!

 When Dr. Smith first considered veterinary medicine, it was wildlife and zoo animals that attracted her.
 It was when working as an assistant in preparation for vet school that she discovered a preference for private practice.
 Her love of the bond between pets and their people made her pursue this career.

 Dr. Smith received her BA from UVA, and her DVM from Virginia Tech, joining Stonehenge after graduation in 2004.
-In keeping with her initial wildlife and exotic interests, she sees ferrets, rabbits, and other small mammals in addition to her canine and feline patients.
-In her downtime, she enjoys movies, books, hiking, and especially spending time with her husband, Bryan, and son, Noah, as well as her own furry "kids", Leo and Rosie the cats, and Floppy the 3-legged bunny.
+In keeping with her initial wildlife and exotic interests, she sees small mammals and reptiles in addition to her canine and feline patients.
+In her downtime, she enjoys movies, books, hiking, and especially spending time with her husband, Bryan, and two sons, Noah and Samuel, as well as her own furry "kids", Leo and Rosie (the cats).